Thesis Introduction and Timeline

 Majors in the Religion Department are encouraged, but not required, to write a thesis in their final year of study.
 This opportunity is available to all majors in the department.

 Most students choose a topic relevant to some of their previous course work in the study of religion.
-Choice of a topic should be made under the guidance of a faculty member who will approve their proposal and supervise their project.
+Choice of a topic should be made with the guidance of a faculty member who will approve their proposal and supervise their project.
 In every case, the thesis topic should be specific enough to allow for depth of treatment.
 At the same time, however, the topic should not be so narrowly or technically construed as to allow students to lose sight of its relation to the broader issues in the study of religion.
-All majors who choose to write a thesis must have their proposed subject approved by their thesis advisor and the Director of Undergraduate Studies in the spring of their junior year.
-During the senior year, the student enrolls in Guided Reading and Research with their advisor.
-The final draft, usually around 40 pages in length, is due in the first week of April.

 All junior religion majors and concentrators should enroll in RELI UN3199 Theory (formerly the Junior's Colloquium).
-The main purpose of the colloquium is to ensure that all majors and concentrators have a grasp of some of the major theories and methods employed by scholars in their explorations of religious phenomena.
+A central purpose of the colloquium is to ensure that all majors and concentrators have an introduction to some of some of the major theories and methods employed by scholars in their explorations of religious phenomena.
 Students who intend to write a senior thesis should approach Theory as an important setting in which to think about theoretical and methodological approaches that they might apply to their thesis.

 The “timeline” outlined below provides an example of how students might pace their thesis writing and research.